HabitatFramework/UserGuide/interface/interface.rst

 	Drop-down list of the available operators as shown in the figure :ref:`figASOL`.

 Values
 	The value to search for.
-Values may automatically be loaded in the drop-down list, if the selected Table and Column refer to one of the lookup tables, or can be manually loaded using the **Get Values** button.
+Values may automatically be loaded in the drop-down list, if the selected Table and Column refer to one of the lookup tables, or can be manually loaded using the :guilabel:`Get Values` button.

 Add Buttons
-	The **Add** buttons will paste the selected item from the relevant Tables, Columns, Operators or Values field into the **SELECT DISTINCT incid FROM:** text box or the **WHERE:** text box (as appropriate).
+	The :guilabel:`Add` buttons will paste the selected item from the relevant Tables, Columns, Operators or Values field into the **SELECT DISTINCT incid FROM:** text box or the **WHERE:** text box (as appropriate).

 .. _figASOL: